elianyperez/PersonalWebsite/content/posts.md

     exclude_featured: false
     exclude_future: false
     exclude_past: false
-  # Choose how many pages you would like to display (0 = all pages)
-  count: 2
-  # Choose how many pages you would like to offset by
+  count: 0  # 0 means it will display all available posts
   offset: 0
-  # Page order: descending (desc) or ascending (asc) date.
-  order: desc
+  order: desc  # Descending order to show the most recent posts first

 design:
-  # Choose a view for the listings:
+  view: Card  # Display posts in a card view
-  view: Card
-  columns: '1'
+  columns: '1'  # Number of columns in the layout
   css_style: ''
   css_class: ''
 ---